Overview of CWA Section 401 Certification

 - Rivers and Harbors Act Section 9 and 10 permits.

 The CWA provides that certifying authorities (states, authorized tribes, and EPA) must act on a Section 401 certification request "within a reasonable period of time (which shall not to exceed one year) after receipt" of such a request.
 A certifying authority may waive certification expressly, or by failing or refusing to act within the established reasonable period of time.
-In making decisions to grant, grant with conditions, or deny certification requests, certifying authorities consider whether the federally-licensed or permitted activity will comply with applicable water quality standards, effluent limitations, new source performance standards, toxic pollutants restrictions and other appropriate water quality requirements of state or tribal law.
+In making decisions to grant, grant with conditions, or deny certification requests, certifying authorities consider whether the federally licensed or permitted activity will comply with applicable water quality requirements, which include water quality standards, effluent limitations, new source performance standards, toxic pollutants restrictions and other appropriate water quality requirements of state or tribal law.

 Regulatory Requirements for CWA Section 401 Certification